Understanding Carbon Credits

 • It may not be a viable option for low-volume transactions (either not offered, or they may charge higher fees)

-• It may still be more difficult to access information, needed to perform due diligence on offset credit quality, than buying directly from the project developer
+• It may still be more difficult to access information, needed to perform due diligence on credit quality, than buying directly from the project developer

-Purchase offset credits on an exchange
+Purchase carbon credits on an exchange

-There are a number of environmental commodity exchanges – mostly in North American and Europe – that list carbon offset credits for sale and work with registries to enable transactions.
-Purchasing offset credits on an exchange can be relatively quick and easy, but it can be harder to obtain the information needed to evaluate the quality of these credits.
+There are a number of environmental commodity exchanges – mostly in North American and Europe – that list carbon credits for sale and work with registries to enable transactions.
+Purchasing carbon credits on an exchange can be relatively quick and easy, but it can be harder to obtain the information needed to evaluate the quality of these credits.

 Pros: